This post may contain affiliate links. Please see my full disclosure for details.

 If you’ve never had Challah before, this enriched loaf is a lot like brioche.
 It’s super soft, pillowy, a little sweet, and makes great French Toast.

 Challah translates to “a loaf of bread,” but historically and traditionally, it has a much deeper meaning.
 For people of the Jewish faith, baking Challah is a way to bless their home, and a small piece is portioned to serve as an offering.
-While you can bake Challah every day of the week, most people save it for holidays and the Sabbath.
+While you can bake Challah every day of the week, most people save it for holidays.
 The only holiday where Challah wouldn’t be served would be on Passover — leavened bread isn’t allowed to honor the Jewish people who had to flee their homes so quickly that there wasn’t time for their bread to rise.

 Why Is Challah Braided?